 - 8 ounces elbow, shell, ziti, or other cut pasta, preferably whole wheat

-- 1 ⁄2 cup grated cheese (like sharp cheddar or Gruyère or a combination)
+- 3/4 cup grated cheese (like sharp cheddar or Gruyère or a combination)

-- 1 ⁄8 teaspoon nutmeg, or to taste
+- 1/8 teaspoon nutmeg, or to taste

-- 1 ⁄4 cup grated Parmesan cheese, for topping
+- 1/4 cup grated Parmesan cheese, for topping

-Add the stock, milk, peppercorns and the bay leaves in a small saucepan over medium-low heat.
-When small bubbles appear along the sides, about 5 minutes later, turn off the heat and let stand.
+Add the stock, milk, peppercorns and the bay leaves in a small saucepan and heat over medium-low heat.
+When small bubbles appear along the sides, about 5 minutes later, turn off the heat and let stand and steep.

+Bring a large pot of water to a boil and salt it.
 Cook the cauliflower in the boiling water until very tender, 20 to 25 minutes.
 Scoop the cauliflower out of the water with a slotted spoon and transfer it to a blender or food processor.

 Add the pasta to the still boiling water and cook until still somewhat chalky inside and not yet edible, about 5 minutes.
 Drain and return to pot.

 Remove the peppercorns and bay leaves from the stock or stock/milk mixture.
 Carefully process the cauliflower with 2 cups of the stock/milk mixture, the 2 tablespoons oil, the cheese, mustard, nutmeg, and a sprinkling of salt and pepper.
 (It’s very likely this will need to be done in batches; don’t fill the blender more than 3/4’s full and be careful when processing hot foods in a blender.
 Don’t cover until ready to blend, loosen the lid or vent slightly and firmly hold the lid in place using a towel to protect hands.)